 Step 1.
 Open the Apple Music app on your Mac computer.

 Step 2.
-Click on 'Music' in the top-left corner of your screen, then select 'Preferences' from the drop-down menu.
+Click on 'Music' in the top-left corner of your screen, then select 'Settings' from the drop-down menu.

-Step 3.
-Select the 'Crossfade Songs' option.
+Step 4.
 And then you can alter the transition time by dragging the slider.

 Note:

 When playing consecutive tracks from the same album, Apple Music crossfade feature is turned off automatically.
-Also, if you don't want to fade songs while playing, just deselect the 'Crossfade Songs' option.
+Also, if you don't want to fade songs while playing, just turn off the 'Crossfade' option.

 Part 5.
-How to Crossfade on Apple Music on Windows PC
+How to Crossfade Songs on Apple Music on Windows PC

 How to make Apple Music crossfade on Windows?
 It is easy to do that.
-You can use crossfade in the Apple Music app for Windows and the iTunes app.
-It depends on which app you use to access your Apple Music library.
-Here's how to activate crossfade on Apple Music on your Windows device using both methods:
+You can use crossfade in the Apple Music app for Windows Store.
+Here's how to:

 Step 2.
 In the setting window, you can choose the 'Playback' option.
 You will see the 'Crossfade songs' option in the 'Playback' section.